Read the article below to learn more about the different visual indicators magicplan uses to inform you of changes to projects.

-When you first login to your magicplan account, you will land on the application's home screen.
+When you first log in to your magicplan account, you will land on the application's home screen.
 An overview of all your current projects on this device is laid out before you.
 However, sometimes you may have noticed a small blue or red symbol in the top right corner of your project panel or even a red dot in the top right corner over your Account icon.
-This is what we mean by "Home Screen Symbols".
+These are what we refer to as 'Home Screen Symbols'.

 Here at magicplan, we use a number of visual indicators to let you know when important changes have been made to your workspace and projects.
 Below, we have outlined the three symbols you most definitely should familiarize yourself with if you plan on using magicplan to build out a bunch of floor plans.

 Update Workspace Configuration Symbol

 This symbol is represented by a red dot being present over the Account icon at the top right corner of your home screen.
 So what exactly does this symbol mean?

 Anytime you make a change to something in the Cloud, whether this is a Price List, Custom Form, etc., you will need to publish that change to the corresponding Workspace or team.
 However, this doesn't automatically update it on all your devices.

 Once you have published the changes in the cloud, you will want to return to your device and select "Update Workspace Configuration" from within the Account Menu to download all of these published changes locally onto your mobile device.

 Once successfully downloaded, you will notice that the red dot disappears from your Account icon.
 This indicates that the update was successful and you're ready to proceed with editing your projects!

 So you've just updated your Workspace configuration as we discussed above, right?
 Great!
 Now you're ready to start implementing your updated prices and custom forms in your projects, right?
 Not quite.

 Many of our customers, especially those using the Estimator, need to preserve the data, such as a completed Estimate, created in their projects long after the project is finished.
 For example, you create an estimate for Project X and have three different line items on that estimate, each valued at $5.